JamesMcMurran/GDaxMarketMakerTrader/README.txt

 To run you need to set env vars like so in the console be for running the scripts.
 Trader.ts is running then you place a limit trade on the web interface and sit back and let it run.

-Also please not that the Gdax folder is included as it is a fork of the original Gdax Python project as I needed to change how it handled a closed socket.

 ```bash
 #Gdax settings